e8johan/mattemonster/README.md

-# The Matte Monster
+# The Mattemonster

 *Made available under the 3-Clause BSD License<br />
 Copyright 2019 (C) Johan Thelin*

 ![](godot/images/logo-large.png?raw=true)

-Matte Monster is a maths app for first graders.
+Mattemonster is a maths app for first graders.
 Currently it includes the following exercises:

 - Friends of ten (0+10, 1+9, ...)
 - Doubles up to 5 (1+1, 2+2, ...)

 ## License

-The Matte Monster is available under the 3-Clause BSD License<br />
+The Mattemonster is available under the 3-Clause BSD License<br />
 Copyright 2019 (C) Johan Thelin

 *Exceptions are listed below.*